Skip to content

 Where I come from

 Compliance teams under five people have a recurring failure mode: regulatory updates arrive faster than the team can translate them into policy implications, and the routine monitoring crowds out the strategic work the GC actually needs.
-VELA was formed from compliance practice across regulated SaaS, fintech, and healthcare — the cognitive structure of regulator monitoring, citation discipline, and the work-product expectations of a GC's office — to be the daily compliance surface a small team can depend on.
+VELA is built on the FidelicAI setup agent for compliance work across regulated SaaS, fintech, and healthcare — regulator monitoring, citation discipline, and memos shaped to a GC office’s work-product expectations — to be the daily compliance surface a small team can depend on.

 How I think about the work